 As a hipster, CNN reporter Jack Guy, based in Guatemala, has the obligatory man bun, ear stud, and scruffy beard.
-His clothes are indistinguishable from those worn by San Franciscan footpath gremlins, and his Facebook photo features him flipping the bird.
+His clothes are indistinguishable from those worn by San Franciscan sidewalk gremlins, and his Facebook photo features him flipping the bird.
 He earned a B.A. in French and History from Leeds University, West Yorkshire, England, and has been living in Antigua, Guatemala ever since, learning Spanish.
 Does that sound like someone qualified to write about President Trump for Americans?
 Is he a genius whose young, scruffy appearance belies a prodigal understanding of politics?

 Perhaps, but how many quetzals does a Guatemalan barber charge for a haircut?
 In that stifling heat and humidity, who would want a man bun?
 These are profound questions, but a more profound query is; who at far-left CNN hired him?
 Bookies would bet it was a gay woman under twenty-five, with a B.A. in Global Warmery.
 Probably, but who hired her?

 Perhaps Jack Guy’s articles are above average.
 Here is one from a few days ago.
 Its heading reads, “Blind, burrowing amphibian named after Donald Trump.”